May 16, 2021

 All in all, most would agree that single kettlebell swings are preferable.
 With a single heavy kettlebell, you can do higher volume (with a deeper hinge too) and have the same total load as doubles that are half the weight.

-For grind exercises like strict presses, racked squats, lunges, rows, and so on, double kettlebell exercises reign supreme.
+For grind exercises like strict presses, deadlift, squats, lunges, rows, and so on, double kettlebell exercises reign supreme.
 Doubles are much more effective for building muscle and strength when it comes to grinds.
 The weight is balanced and you can really hone in on the muscles you are targeting, whereas with single kettlebell grind exercises like presses, you have to focus more on your core and balance.
 MOREOVER, it’s easier to “cheat” with single kettlebell grinds, as you can recruit additional muscles to help out.

 To top it all off, you can be a lot more efficient with doubles as you can do the same work in half the time.